 The Clee Hill butterfly group was established in February 2012 by Mike Williams from Butterfly Conservation with the aim of surveying the local area for 5 target species: Small Pearl-Bordered Fritillary, Dark Green Fritillary, Green Hairstreak, Small Heath and Wall Brown.
-Surveys were undertaken in 2012 and 2013 (see full reports below), and another survey will be taking place in 2014.
+Surveys were undertaken in 2012, 2013 and 2014 (see full reports below).
 The Clee Hills area is relatively under-recorded for butterflies and we believe there may be a lot more yet to discover.

-The group has now extended it’s surveying activities to include moth recording.
-A brand new moth trap has recently been purchased and we now have all the equipment to undertake moth trapping.
-If you wish to borrow the moth trap and have a go at identifying and recording moths please contact Mike Williams.
+The group has extended it’s surveying activities to include moth recording.
+A moth trap has been purchased and we have all the equipment to undertake moth trapping.

 The group welcomes all butterfly and moth records from the Clee Hill area, including garden sightings.
 You can use this recording form: Butterfly Recording Form.
 Please send any butterfly or moth records you make/or completed recording forms to Mike Williams.
 Post: Annesbrook, 2 Dewberry Close, Stourport, Worcs, DY13 8TB.

 Butterfly Conservation have created this factsheet which provides guidance on rush pasture management – with the aim of benefiting wildlife.